When Fear of Success Stands in Your Way

 • Something anyone could achieve

-You rarely feel the sweet rewards of success with perfectionism, making it hard to push through the hard work and vulnerability needed to reach your goals.
+You rarely feel the sweet rewards of success with perfectionism, making it hard to push through the hard work and vulnerability that’s usually needed to reach your goals.

 Woman sitting on bed looking at phone